MPP is looking for a new Expert Advisory Group (EAG) Member

 Required profile: Research and development (R&D) and science expert

 1. Background information

 The Medicines Patent Pool (MPP) is a United Nations-backed public health organisation working to increase access to, and facilitate the development of, life-saving medicines for low- and middle-income countries (LMICs).
 Through its innovative business model, MPP partners with civil society, governments, international organisations, industry, patient groups and other stakeholders, to prioritise and license needed medicines and pool intellectual property to encourage generic manufacture and the development of new formulations.
-To date, MPP has signed agreements with ten patent holders for thirteen HIV antiretrovirals, one HIV technology platform, three hepatitis C direct-acting antivirals and a tuberculosis treatment and recently for COVID-19 drugs and technology.
+To date, MPP has signed agreements with patent holders for thirteen HIV antiretrovirals, three hepatitis C direct-acting antivirals, a tuberculosis treatment and recently for COVID-19 drugs and technology.
 MPP was founded by Unitaid, which continues to be MPP’s main funder.
 MPP’s work on access to essential medicines is also funded by the Swiss Agency for Development and Cooperation (SDC).
 MPP is funded as well by various public funders for its work on mRNA program.

 2. Expert Advisory Group role